What is Rabies?

 Fortunately, rabies is no longer common in cats.
 This is due in large part to the rabies vaccine, which is required for household pets in most states to help prevent this deadly virus from spreading.

 However, this virus is now more common in cats than in dogs.
-From 20024 to 2018 (the last years for which statistics were available, an average of 72 dogs and 279 cats were diagnosed with rabies in the United States annually, nearly all after contact with a wild animal.
+Hundred of cats are still diagnosed with rabies in the United States annually, nearly all after contact with a wild animal.

 What are the Signs and Symptoms of Rabies in Cats?